ietf-rats/charter/ietf-rats-charter.md

 # Problem Statement

-(1) A standardized way to establish a sufficient level of confidence that some data originates from a trustworthy device (e.g., platforms, servers, user endpoints, IoT devices, device subsystems or subcomponents) designed to support a specific set of operations/functionalities a communication partner is a trustworthy endpoint.
+(1) In 2018, there exists no standardized way to establish a sufficient level of confidence that some data originates from a trustworthy device (e.g., platforms, servers, user endpoints, IoT devices, device subsystems or subcomponents) designed to support a specific set of operations/functionalities a communication partner is a trustworthy endpoint.
 This is a fundamental challenge.

 (1a) In 2018, there were no agreed upon standards that define a minimal set of Reference Values and Attestation Evidence that distinguishes a trustworthy computing context (e.g. execution environments or a specific set of operations/functions supported) over one that is not.